 Flywheel will make nightly backups of your website and keep these safe for 30 days.
 You can also make backups yourself and restore them at any time.
 You have the ability to choose between a full restoration or individually restoring the databases or files.
 The interface is extremely easy to use with the trademark Flywheel dashboard style.

 Delivering on its promise to do things a little differently, Flywheel has leveraged the Google Cloud Platform to create a cloud infrastructure for its users.
 With technologies such as auto-healing websites, instant scaling, FlyCache, and a free global CDN, Flywheel promises to provide better performance and higher levels of server availability.

 Ease of use

-- Migrate a Site: Flywheel provides a free site migration service.
-You can select to migrate your site during the signup process.
-The free migration takes 1-3 business days, but you can speed it up for an extra charge.
-They will create a WordPress/Flywheel version of your site for you.
-Because they can create a copy of your site while you’re still hosting the original, you don’t have to take your site down in order to migrate it.
+Flywheel provides a free website migration service that you can request during the signup process.
+The migration takes one to three business days, but you can speed it up for an extra charge.
+The team will essentially create a Flywheel version of your website for you.
+Because they can create this copy while you’re still hosting the original, you don’t have to take your website down in order to migrate it.

-- Flywheel’s Dashboard: Flywheel’s dashboard itself deserves mention.
-During the signup or site creation process or when you manage your sites/account, the way forward is always clear and intuitive.
+Flywheel’s dashboard itself deserves mention.
+At every step in the process, the way forward is always clear and intuitive.
 The design is modern and straightforward with the most essential functions highlighted.
-It might not have all the same features, but it’s a huge improvement on the dated and bloated interfaces of most hosting panels, like cPanel.
+It might not have all the features of cPanel, but it also isn’t as bloated or dated-looking.